The state is flouting every law and risking the future of its people to allow dubious private players a free run

 The study was commissioned by the NHPC in 2001 and the Centre for Inter- Disciplinary Studies of Mountain and Hill Environment submitted its report in 2007.
 By then, all six projects on the Teesta had been given preliminary clearances in violation of the MoEF own conditions.

 The floodgates were thrown open soon after the Central Electricity Authority ranked the hydroelectric potential of key rivers in 2001.
 The emphasis was on the Brahmaputra basin, which included the Teesta.
-Since 2002, has proposed 31 hydel projects.
+Since 2002, Sikkim has proposed 31 hydel projects.
 Between January and June 2012, under public pressure mounting since the 2011 earthquake, the state cancelled six of these (Ting-Ting, Lethang, Bop, Bhimkang, Lachung and Teesta Stage-I).

 Of the remaining 25 projects, only two — the 60 MW Rangit III and 510 MW Teesta V — are operational today, both run by the NHPC.
 So much for opening the power sector to private developers.
 But before rushing to blame green ‘red tape’ or local religious sentiments, consider these: